 - The City of Marion manages a 110 acre natural woodland area (Faulkes Heritage Woods) with a conservation easement held by the Iowa Natural Heritage Foundation.

 Property owners are responsible for the maintenance and care of any tree located on private property.
 Tree branches are to be kept trimmed to 14 feet over a street and 10 feet over a sidewalk.
 No plantings may block a city sidewalk in any way or obstruct vision to traffic.

 Homeowners are required to obtain a tree permit for tree plantings in the right of way; trimming in the right of way, and removal of trees in the right of way.
 This process allows us to accurately track trees that the City is responsible for and ensure proper placement.
 A site inspection will be performed by our city arborist.
 An informational packet and permit may be obtained at either Thomas or Lowe Park during normal office hours.

-There is no fee for this Right of Way permit for planting, removal and trimming.
+There is no fee for this Right of Way (ROW) Permit for planting, removal and trimming.

 The Marion Parks and Recreation Department offers a

 program to the public where Urban Forestry Staff will plant